klimentij/NerdQA/backend/skills/QLoop/Answer/prompt.md

 a) Increased neuronal firing rates [S007]
 b) Enhanced release of neurotransmitters, including dopamine, norepinephrine, and acetylcholine [S008]
 c) Vasoconstriction in some brain regions, potentially affecting cerebral blood flow [S009]

+Learn more about adenosine receptors and their role in the brain at the [IUPHAR/BPS Guide to Pharmacology](https://www.guidetopharmacology.org/GRAC/FamilyIntroductionForward?familyId=3).

 #### 1.3 Secondary Mechanisms